CapgeminiTechHub/Amazon-web-services-1/TechHub_Skill/README.md

 # 3. More Info

-This intent acts as part one of the help function. it is activated by utterances such as:
+This intent is the first branch of the root help function. it is activated by utterances such as:

 - "more options"
 - "other options"
 - "more info"

-Like the help intent, it leaves the session open so that the user can activate another intent rather than having to reinvoke the skill.
+The main difference between these branching functions and the main help function, is that these sessions do not leave the session open.
+If the user wants to ask Alexa about one of the other intents, they must reinvoke the skill.

-## Explain Tech Hub
+## More details

 Asking questions such as:

-- "Who are you?"
-- "What goes on in this room?"
-- "What is this place?"
+- "give me more details"
-- "Tell me about the tech hub."
+- "tell me more details about the tech hub"

-as well as others, will cause Alexa to respond by explaining the purpose of the Tech Hub.
+will prompt Alexa to respond woth a detailed explanation of the Tech Hub.

 ## Opening & Closing times